the-turing-way/the-turing-way/book/website/community-handbook/style/style-figures.md

 *Please note that we have used the term 'figure' to refer to an illustration that conveys information in the context of _The Turing Way_ chapters and the term 'image' is used to refer to the file object.*

-## Image type, file size and location:
+## Image type, file size and location

 Please upload .jpg or .png files that are under 1MB to allow them to load faster in the online book.
 If your file is larger than 1MB, please use a local image editing tools, or online tool like [IMG2GO](https://www.img2go.com/compress-image) to compress your file.